 We have assembled a team of queer arts superheroes to mentor our QueerCore emerging artists throughout their 12-month artist development programme.

-Each Queercore artist will be carefully matched with on of the mentors to seek artistic support and guidance.
+Each year our Queercore artists are carefully matched with a mentors to seek artistic support and guidance.
+Meet our 2021/22 QueerCore Mentors.

 Harry Clayton-Wright (he/they) is a performance artist, writer and radical creator from Blackpool whose work spans theatre, installation, zine and film.
 Harry’s debut solo theatre show Sex Education premiered in 2017 winning the LGBTQ award at Brighton Fringe Festival and was nominated for a Total Theatre Award (Emerging Artist/Company) at the Edinburgh Festival Fringe in 2019.